 Adjacent channel rejection for W MHz (where W is 20, 40, 80, 160, or 320) shall be measured by setting the desired signal’s strength 3 dB above the rate-dependent sensitivity specified in Table 36-46 (Receiver minimum input level sensitivity) and raising the power of the interfering signal of W MHz bandwidth until 10% PER is caused for a PSDU length of 2 048 octets for BPSK modulation with DCM or 4 096 octets for all other modulations.
 The difference in power between the signals in the interfering channel and the desired channel is the corresponding adjacent channel rejection.
 The center frequency of the adjacent channel shall be placed W MHz away from the center frequency of the desired signal.

-Per the authors of 20/1254r6, the following two paragraphs are TBD.